satisfactorymodding/ficsit-cli/README.md

 Run `ficsit help` to see a list of available commands.

+## Game Installations

+The app needs to know where the game is installed.
+On Steam, this will be

+    C:\Program Files (x86)\Steam\steamapps\common\Satisfactory

+For MacOS and Crossover use (Assuming your bottle is named "Steam"):

+    ~/Library/Application\ Support/CrossOver/Bottles/Steam/drive_c/Program\ Files\ \(x86\)/Steam/steamapps/common/Satisfactory

+The command to add an installation is then:

+    ficsit-cli installation add <path>

 ## Troubleshooting

 * Profile and installation records are located in `%APPDATA%\ficsit\`